- Email: email@example.com

 English Pronunciation Seminar (using ultrasound for articulatory feedback), Organized by KOWIN Ottawa at Korean Embassy in Ottawa, 2011.

 Grand Awards Judge (Behavioral and Social Sciences), Intel International Science and Engineering Fair, Phoenix, 2005.

 Mielke, Jeff (2008) The Emergence of Distinctive Features.
 Oxford: Oxford University Press. xviii, 280 p. [reviewed in Language 87:3].

-Bridget J. Smith, Jeff Mielke, Lyra Magloughlin, and Eric Wilbanks (accepted) Individual variation and phonological effects of English /ɹ/.
+Bridget J. Smith, Jeff Mielke, Lyra Magloughlin, and Eric Wilbanks (2019) Individual variation and phonological effects of English /ɹ/.
 Glossa.